-In September 2018, the PEL 37 joint venture partnership drilled the Cormorant-1 well with the Ocean Rig Poseidon drillship in 548 meters of water to a total depth of 3,855 meters below sea level.
-The Cormorant-1 exploration well penetrated a 50-meter fan system of interbedded sandstones that proved to be water bearing.
+PEL 37 covers 17,295 square kilometers in the Walvis Basin offshore Namibia approximately 420 kilometers south of the Angolan-Namibian border.
+In September 2018, the Cormorant-1 well was drilled safely and efficiently in 548 meters of water by the Ocean Rig Poseidon drillship to a total depth of 3,855 meters.
+The Cormorant-1 well penetrated a 50-meter fan system within the Cormorant Prospect.
+Interbedded sandstones were encountered in the primary objective of the well but proved to be water bearing.
 Wet gas signatures, indicative of oil, were encountered in the overlying shale section.
 The well was plugged and abandoned.